TvanZelderen/project-euler/README.md

-# Python_template
+# Working on project Euler
-This is my template for python projects
+This is my repo for working on project euler (projecteuler.net) problems

-To start this project please create a virtual environment using virtualenv

 # To use the current environment
 virtualenv venv